ProvableHQ/welcome/documentation/leo/03_language.md

 An inline function is declared as `inline {name}() {}`.
 Inline functions contain expressions and statements that can compute values.
-Inline functions that cannot be executed directly, instead the Leo compiler “inlines” the body of the function at each call site.
+Inline functions cannot be executed directly from the outside, instead the Leo compiler “inlines” the body of the function at each call site.

 Inputs of inline functions cannot have `{visibility}` modifiers like transition functions,